olafk/liferay-healthcheck-mp/README.md

 This repository is used as the backend for publishing an app on Liferay Marketplace, so you'll be able to have it work without building it in any way.

+The code is meant to be compiled and run on Java21, which is why releases are only available for DXP-2024-Q2/Portal-GA120 and later, when this compatibility has been added.

 ## Reference

 * [LPD-253](https://liferay.atlassian.net/browse/LPD-253)

 ## Limitations

-* Very basic permission checking (Commerce Health Checks implement this in a better way, for example in CommerceHealthStatusDisplayContext).
-Health Check UI is only available for Company Administrators.
+* Very basic permission checking.
+Health Check UI is only available for Instance Administrators.
 * UI is veeeeery barebones right now
-* Only few native health checks implemented: Please contribute more, in code or just ideas
-* Speaking of instances: Not much thought has been given to scenarios with multiple instances that might have different - instance specific - configuration.
+* Not much thought has been given to scenarios with multiple instances that might have different
+ - instance specific - configuration.

 ## Ideas for more health checks